JBethay/DotSec/README.md

 ## BFLA (Broken Function Level Authorization)
 <details>
 <summary>BFLA Details</summary>
-This project demonstrates a typical <a href="https://owasp.org/API-Security/editions/2023/en/0xa5-broken-function-level-authorization//">BFLA</a> vulnerability, where the API does not secure functions and endpoints that allow a user to execute a flow despite not having the expected privilege.
+This project demonstrates a typical <a href="https://owasp.org/API-Security/editions/2023/en/0xa5-broken-function-level-authorization/">BFLA</a> vulnerability, where the API does not secure functions and endpoints that allow a user to execute a flow despite not having the expected privilege.
 Like BOLA and BOPLA, this issue is often undetectable by static code analysis tools.
 The project highlights related vulnerabilities such as <a href="https://cwe.mitre.org/data/definitions/285.html">CWE-285: Improper Authorization</a>.
 To explore three endpoints, navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a>.

-`/api/unsecure/delete`
+`/api/insecure/delete`
 **Payload:**
 ```json
 {
   "username": "basic@basic.com",
 }
 ```
-This unsecure endpoint allows the deletion of any user, making it highly dangerous.
+This insecure endpoint allows the deletion of any user, making it highly dangerous.

 `/api/secure/delete`
 **Payload:**